ibm-cloud-docs/containers/cs_images.md

 **Note:** By using this initial setup, you can deploy containers from any image that is available in a namespace in your {{site.data.keyword.Bluemix_notm}} account into the **default** namespace of your cluster.
 To deploy a container into other namespaces of your cluster, or to use an image that is stored in another {{site.data.keyword.Bluemix_notm}} region or in another {{site.data.keyword.Bluemix_notm}} account, you must [create your own imagePullSecret for your cluster](#other).

+Want to make your registry credentials even more secured?
+Ask your cluster admin to [enable {{site.data.keyword.keymanagementservicefull}}](cs_encrypt.html#keyprotect) in your cluster to encrypt Kubernetes secrets in your cluster, such as the `imagePullSecret` that stores your registry credentials.
+{: tip}

 Before you begin:
 1. [Set up a namespace in {{site.data.keyword.registryshort_notm}} on {{site.data.keyword.Bluemix_notm}} Public or {{site.data.keyword.Bluemix_dedicated_notm}} and push images to this namespace](/docs/services/Registry/registry_setup_cli_namespace.html#registry_namespace_add).